tomwoerner/Projects/stocks/README.md

 # Inputs
 Stock-ticker symbol
 # Report
-1. Quantitative analysis
 1. Fundamentals analysis = what the company is worth
     1. Profitability
        1. EPS = net income/outstanding shares
        2. Net Profit Margin = net income as % of revenue